tdsimao/crawler-rss-feed/README.md

 ```

 ## Using default scrapy library
+Notice that the default scrapy library only returns items indepently, it does not aggregate them in a single json.

 ```
 	$ scrapy crawl autoesporte
 2017-03-24 16:22:09 [scrapy.core.engine] DEBUG: Crawled (200) <GET http://revistaautoesporte.globo.com/rss/ultimas/feed.xml> (referer: None)